jaskirat1616/OrbyCoder/README.md

 - `execute: command` - Execute terminal command
 - `search: query` - Search the web
 - `exit/quit/q` - Exit the application

+### Gemini CLI-Style Tools

+Orby Coder automatically uses tools when appropriate, just like the Gemini CLI:
+- **Terminal Execution**: Automatically executes commands to verify code, run tests, or gather system information
+- **Web Search**: Automatically searches the web for current information or topics it's uncertain about
+- **File Operations**: Reads and analyzes files when referenced in conversations
+- **IDE Integration**: Opens files and folders in VSCode or Cursor when needed

+Tools are used contextually without requiring explicit commands in most cases.
 - IDE integration controls
 - Online search integration